Cannabis Administrative Hearings & Appeals Attorneys in California

 Alleged violations, compliance challenges, or even minor infractions can place your California cannabis business license in jeopardy of suspension or revocation or expose your business to financially devastating fines or sanctions.

-For over a decade, our California cannabis lawyers have provided the legal experience, skill, and resources that help our clients’ cannabis businesses succeed in state administrative hearings and appeals.
+For nearly two decades, our California cannabis lawyers have provided the legal experience, skill, and resources that help our clients’ cannabis businesses succeed in state administrative hearings and appeals.

 That includes guiding clients through appeals involving: